-Wisconsin's ban on "factory stores," vehicle dealerships owned by vehicle manufacturers, effectively blocks the sale of a number of EV models in the state, including those made by Tesla.
+Wisconsin's ban on "factory stores," auto dealerships owned by manufacturers, effectively blocks the sale of several EV models in the state, including those made by Tesla.
 Although buyers are free to purchase these vehicles from dealerships in other states, repealing this ban would increase competition among manufacturers in Wisconsin and reduce the time, effort, and expense required to purchase some popular EV models.

-The state legislature should remove the statutory ban on "factory stores," to provide greater choice to EV purchasers in Wisconsin and keep vehicle purchase-related taxes and fees in Wisconsin.
+The state legislature should remove the statutory ban on "factory stores" to provide greater choice to EV purchasers in Wisconsin and keep vehicle purchase-related taxes and fees in Wisconsin.